Home

 {

-// Calculate distance from the starting point
+// Calculate distance from the start position

 Vector2 dist = transform.position - startPos;